justlexa/justlexa.github.io/README.md

-# justlexa.github.io
+# Learning Website
+Website for learning how to code with HTML and CSS.
-this is my sussy website
+## this is for school